 Trying other mirror.

-if you got error like below.
-Open file /etc/yum.conf and set “gpgcheck” value to “0” and run yum update
+if you got error like above.
+Open file /etc/yum.conf and set “gpgcheck” value to “0” and run “yum update” command.

 And we can see the Redis php extension rpm package is installing from Plesk repository.
 So in short we don’t need to install the Redis php extension in a Plesk server because its included by default.
 We only need to perform the install if its missing from the server.
 We can verify the extension using below command.